MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/ts-bitlocker-decode-measured-boot-logs.md

 where the variables represent the following values:
 - \<*LogFolderPath*> = the path to the folder that contains the file to be decoded
-- \<*LogFileName*> = the name of the the file to be decoded
+- \<*LogFileName*> = the name of the file to be decoded
 - \<*DestinationFolderName*> = the name of the folder for the decoded text file
 - \<*DecodedFileName*> = the name of the decoded text file

-The content of the XML file resembles the following:
+The content of the XML file resembles the following.

 ![Command Prompt window that shows an example of how to use PCPTool](./images/PCPTool_Output.jpg)